 A healthcare crisis currently exists in Libya due to the ongoing conflict.
 The vast majority of foreign health workers have left the country, which has left hospitals severely understaffed.
 Militarisation of healthcare facilities has also affected access.
 The looting and destruction of medical facilities have led to medicine and equipment shortage and overall increases in the price of medicines.

-With the healthcare system in such a state, organisations like Doctors Without Borders are the main providers of health services to the public.
+With the healthcare system in such a state, organisations such as Doctors Without Borders have a large presence in the country.
 It has set up mobile clinics in Tripoli and surrounding areas.
 These clinics mostly focus on infections, diarrhea and skin diseases.

 Libyan locals often pursue medical facilities abroad for the more chronic conditions that plague the country’s population, such as cardiovascular diseases and diabetes.

-Thus, it is highly recommended that expats consider medical options abroad if a serious condition arises.
+It is therefore highly recommended that expats consider medical options abroad if a serious condition arises.
 That means a medical insurance package should provide for emergency repatriation.

 Private healthcare in Libya

 Medical facilities in Libya are limited, and it is essential for expats to become a member of a private clinic.

+Medilink is a private clinic that functions according to either a basic membership and pay-as-you-go service fees, or all-inclusive style membership.
 The Medilink Clinic in Tripoli is staffed by English-speaking expat doctors, and is a popular choice of those accustomed to Western standards of healthcare.
-The clinic offers family services and ER services.
-Medilink is a “members only” private clinic that functions according to either a basic membership and pay-as-you-go service fees, or all-inclusive style membership.
-Many of the oil company and other corporate employees and their families are known to be paying members.
+The clinic offers family and emergency services.
+Many expats employed by oil companies and other corporate employees and their families are known to be paying members.

 Health insurance in Libya